What is Falinks Raid Boss? (Mega Concept Discussion)

 Gyms (Attacking / Defending)

-- Decent but not top-tier
+- Decent performance but not optimal

 Raids (PvE Boss Battles)

-Mega Falinks (Special Role):
+Mega Falinks (Support Role)

-- Boosts Fighting-type attackers
+- Boosts Fighting-type attackers in raids

 - Machamp line